OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

     "Acc1", "Pol1",  "California",  "1",  "10,000,000"

+In this example, a 'sub-limit' of $10m applies to the combined loss for locations 1 and 2 in California.
+This applies after any location terms specified and before any policy terms which apply to all locations under the account.

 It is common to have multiple conditions on a policy, applying to different groups of locations.
 When this is the case, the policy record must be duplicated for each different **CondTag** on the locations.

 |